qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 -------------------------------------------------------------------------------

 To change a layer's symbology, open its :guilabel:`Layer Properties`.
-Let's begin by changing the color of the :guilabel:`urban` layer.
+Let's begin by changing the color of the :guilabel:`landuse` layer.

-* Right-click on the :guilabel:`urban` layer in the Layers list.
+* Right-click on the :guilabel:`landuse` layer in the Layers list.
 * Select the menu item :guilabel:`Properties` in the menu that appears.

 .. note:: By default, you can also access a layer's properties by